uhawaii-system-its-ti-iam/uh-grouper-containerization/README.md

 Example:
     &grouper_image rep90.pvt.hawaii.edu:5001/iam/uh-grouper/grouper:4.1.6-8

-B) Commit/push to origin the above changes to trigger a build and deploy.
+B) Commit/push to origin/main the changes to trigger a build and deploy.

 Requires the Portainer webhooks to be set up properly.